spilling1/Pipelinedata_inprocess/replit.md

 ✓ Marketing analytics system fully operational with authentic pipeline data filtering, real-time current data display, comprehensive campaign attribution logic, dynamic pipeline progression visualization, enhanced new deals creation tracking, and pipeline performance breakdown by opportunity owner

-✓ Performance Optimization Complete (June 27, 2025)
+✓ Performance Optimization and React Warnings Fixed (June 27, 2025)
 - Eliminated unnecessary file polling that was checking every 5 seconds
 - Reduced API calls from 720 per hour to only when needed
 - Changed to refresh on window focus instead of constant polling
+- Fixed React key warnings in WinRateCard and CloseRateCard by correcting property name mismatch
+- Updated SelectItem components to use correct `id` property from dateRangeOptions array instead of undefined `value`
 - Improved application performance and reduced server load
 - Files now refresh when returning to browser tab or during actual uploads